 Uganda’s economy is in crisis.
 That much we all agree; it has even started to become boring.
 During the period 2011 – 2016, GDP growth rate has been negative in four quarters.
 Another negative quarter is underway.

-Prior to this bad period, Uganda was known as one of the lions of Africa’s growth.
-A recent rebase of the GDP established that between 1990 and 2010, the economy expanded at an average rate of 7.8% per year.
+Prior to this bad period, the economy expanded at an average rate of 7.8% per year.
 Many observers attributed this terrific performance to ‘good economic reforms’ introduced by the NRM government.

 Although this government rolled out – beginning in 1990 – a number of pro-growth policies (liberalisation and privatisation, export diversification, and tax and political reforms), a great deal of the good performance of Uganda’s economy could strongly be attributed to factors beyond the artistry of its policymakers.